lorenzgutierrez/lorenzgutierrez.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 In the next plot you can see neuron clusters (Cluster 1) and noisy clusters (Cluster 2,3) from one of the recordings fo neural activity (same electrode).
 ![Figure 1](/assets/Figuras/Clusters_example.png)

 While the standard deviation, the max amplitude of the cluster and some other features give information about if a cluster is noise or not, this project used only the average signal of each cluster.
 Normalizing and using `Hierarchical clustering` I grouped those neuron cluster who shared similarities.
-The results below
+The results below:
 ![Figure 2](/assets/Figuras/Hierarchical_clustering.png)